anshulkapoor018/Location-Services/README.md

 Configure the Team for each target within the project.

-    *Open the project in the Project navigator within Xcode and select each of the targets.
+    1.Open the project in the Project navigator within Xcode and select each of the targets.
 Set the Team on the General tab to the team associated with your developer account.

-    *Change the Bundle Identifier.
+    2.Change the Bundle Identifier.
-    With the project's General tab still open, update the Bundle Identifier value.
+        * With the project's General tab still open, update the Bundle Identifier value.
 The project's Lister target ships with the value: com.example.<Insert_Name_here>.Location-Services
-    You should modify the reverse DNS portion to match the format that you use: com.anshulkapoor018.Location-Services <This needs to be edited>
+        * You should modify the reverse DNS portion to match the format that you use: com.anshulkapoor018.Location-Services <This needs to be edited>

 Written in Swift